CinaShi/Mogeste-for-iOS/README.md

 # Mogeste-for-iOS
-iOS version of Mogeste Project
+This is the iOS version of Mogeste Project.

+It’s not for any use other than my personal study and research.